IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 FROM @DBINFO
 WHERE [Field] IN ('dbi_createversion','dbi_version')
 ```
-Executing this script on my Northwind database I get:
+Executing this script on Northwind database you get:

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/2018-04-20%20at%2010-40-04.png" />

-Executing this script on DB created by SQL Server 2008 R2 instance (TableDependencyDB), the result is:
+Executing this script on DB created by SQL Server 2008 R2 instance (database name TableDependencyDB), the result is:

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/2018-04-20%20at%2011-51-49.png" />

-Even if your SQL Server instance is 2008 R2 or greater, DB compatibility level (VALUE column) is fundamental to receive record change notifications!
+So, even if your SQL Server instance is 2008 R2 or greater, DB compatibility level (VALUE column) is fundamental to receive record change notifications!

 #### Not supported SQL Server types
 Following SQL Server columns types are **not** supported by SqlTableDepdency: